-- ▶ Enhance OISE's excellence and innovation in research, knowledge mobilization and policy impact. - ► Champion the creation, quality and impact of OISE research within Canada and internationally, and advance a strong collaborative and supportive research culture. - Expand on existing and build new relationships with local, national and international partners to strengthen OISE's influence in broader contexts, and enhance collaboration in research, internationalization and lifelong learning.
+- ▶ Enhance OISE's excellence and innovation in research, knowledge mobilization and policy impact. - ► Champion the creation, quality and impact of OISE research within Canada and internationally, and advance a strong collaborative and supportive research culture. - Expand on existing and build new partnerships with local, national and international partners to strengthen OISE's influence in broader contexts, and enhance collaboration in research, internationalization and lifelong learning.

-- Achieve greater success in research funding by creating a strong system of support for faculty research including increasing capacity for research support at the level of departments. - Develop a comprehensive system of metrics that will help us better understand our research outputs, impact and successes longitudinally, and in comparison with peer institutions. - Institute a faculty awards and honours strategy as an important mechanism to support excellence in research and knowledge mobilization. - Enhance interdepartmental collaboration by encouraging faculty from different departments at OISE and U of T to work collaboratively on research proposals, boost collaboration between research centres, and support undergraduate research, for example, by creating opportunities for undergraduate students to work on research projects with OISE researchers.
+- Achieve greater success in research funding by creating a strong system of support for faculty research including increasing capacity for research support at the level of departments. - Develop a comprehensive system of metrics that will help us better understand our research outputs, impact and successes longitudinally, and in comparison with peer institutions. - Institute a faculty awards and honours strategy as an important mechanism to support excellence in research and knowledge mobilization.

-- Increase opportunities for collaboration with our current and emerging external partners by developing a database of external contacts, offering public lectures and conferences, and establishing a system to recognize longstanding partnerships. - Enhance collaboration with colleges and universities through research and innovative programing to improve educational outcomes and strengthen postsecondary education. - Aligned with OISE's distinct institutional mandate, create new not-for-credit certificates and professional learning solutions that meet the professional development needs of a broad spectrum of education professionals, and open opportunities for collaboration. - Establish an international advisory committee for OISE to build on initial work, and develop an action plan for internationalization. - Expand our approach to internationalization by introducing international dimensions in courses and programs, identifying opportunities for outbound student mobility, and increasing the number of international students. - Develop a strategic approach to international recruitment including establishing a staff position to support the departments with recruitment and retention of international students, including identifying sources of funding for international students. - Establish strategies to strengthen OISE's education policy impact.
+- Enhance interdepartmental collaboration by encouraging faculty from different departments at OISE and U of T to work collaboratively on research proposals, and boost collaboration between research centres. - Increase opportunities for collaboration with our current and emerging external partners by developing a database of external contacts, offering public lectures and conferences, and establishing a system to recognize longstanding partnerships. - Aligned with OISE's distinct institutional mandate, create new non-credit certificates and professional learning solutions that meet the professional development needs of a broad spectrum of education professionals, and open opportunities for collaboration. - Establish an international advisory committee for OISE to build on initial work, and develop an action plan for internationalization. - Expand our approach to internationalization by introducing international dimensions in courses and programs, identifying opportunities for outbound student mobility, and increasing the number of international students. - Develop a strategic approach to international recruitment including establishing a staff position to support the departments with recruitment and retention of international students, including identifying sources of funding for international students. - Establish strategies to strengthen OISE's education policy impact.